Caldwell County Schools

 Caldwell County Schools is a PK–12 graded school district serving Caldwell County, North Carolina.
 Its 26 schools serve 12,811 students as of the 2010–2011 school year.

+Its boundary is that of the entire county.

 History

 While some subscription and church schools existed in the area before Caldwell County was founded, the history of public education really begins in July, 1841, just a few months after the county was established.
 The first Superintendents of Common Schools were appointed that year.

 School building commenced and eventually the county had as many as eight high schools.
 In 1977, school consolidation plans reduced the number to three main high schools.

 Student demographics

 For the 2010–2011 school year, Caldwell County Schools had a total population of 12,811 students and 872.39 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 14.68:1.
 The same year, out of the student total, the gender ratio was 50% male to 50% female.
 The demographic group makeup was: White, 82%; Hispanic, 8%; Black, 6%; Asian/Pacific Islander, 1%; and American Indian, 0% (two or more races: 4%).
 For the same school year, 54.79% of the students received free and reduced-cost lunches.